build-server-protocol/build-server-protocol/docs/bsp.md

 # 1. Build Server Protocol

+This document is a thought experiment for how a potential Build Server Protocol (BSP) would look like.
-This document is a draft version of the Build Server Protocol (BSP), written by Ólafur Páll Geirsson, Jorge Vicente Cantero with feedback from Guillaume Martres and Eugene Burmako.
+The document is written by Ólafur Páll Geirsson, Jorge Vicente Cantero with feedback from Guillaume Martres and Eugene Burmako.
-The Build Server Protocol takes inspiration from the Language Server Protocol (LSP).
-Unlike in the Language Server Protocol, the language server is referred to as the “client” and a build tool such as sbt/pants/gradle/bazel is referred to as the “server”.

 The best way to read this document is by considering it as a wishlist from the perspective of a language server developer.
-A proof-of-concept integration between scalameta/language-server and scalacenter/bloop using the Build Server Protocol is in the works.
+This is not an approved standard.
+Consider this document as our personal vision for how a bi-directional communication protocol between a build tool and language server should look like.
 Everything in this document is subject to change and open for discussions.
 Including core data structures.

-Consider this document as our personal vision for how a bi-directional communication protocol between a build tool and language server should look like.
+The Build Server Protocol takes inspiration from the Language Server Protocol (LSP).
+Unlike in the Language Server Protocol, the language server is referred to as the “client” and a build tool such as sbt/pants/gradle/bazel is referred to as the “server”.

+A protocol is only worth as much as the quality of the available clients and servers that implement the protocol.
+A proof-of-concept integration between [scalameta/metals](https://github.com/scalameta/metals) and [scalacenter/bloop](https://github.com/scalacenter/bloop) using the Build Server Protocol is in the works.
+See [sbt/sbt#3890](https://github.com/sbt/sbt/issues/3890) for a discussion on the next steps for adding BSP support in sbt.

 The code listings in this document are written using Scala syntax.
 Every data strucuture in this document has a direct translation to JSON and Protocol Buffers.